 Tour of White’s Mill

-Friday, July 25 - Sunday, July 27: 10am-5pm
+Friday, July 24 - Sunday, July 26: 10am-5pm

-Thursday, July 31 – Sunday, August 3: 10am -5pm
+Friday, July 31 – Sunday, August 2: 10am -5pm

 Free

-12291 White’s Mill Road
+12291 White’s Mill Road, Abingdon VA

-Saturday, July 26
+Saturday, July 25, 10-11am

-$5 cash only.
+$5 cash only

-Russell Rd. at Valley St.
+Russell Rd. at Valley St. (meet at cabin)

 One of Abingdon’s cherished historical sites is the Sinking Spring Cemetery.
 At the west end of Valley Street, the cemeteryis located on part of a 55-acre tract of rural land acquired by local Presbyterians from Dr. Thomas Walker in 1774.
 The log church they built on the site was the home of the first established congregation on the frontier west of the Blue Ridge Mountains.
 Beginning with Henry Creswell who was killed by Native Americans in 1776, about three thousand burials now fill the old churchyard, including two governors, at least nine Revolutionary War veterans and over 800 in the African American section.

-Saturday, July 26
+Saturday, July 25: 10am-5pm

 Duncansville One-Room Schoolhouse Tour